 Investors are convinced of the potential of your product and the market opportunities that it presents when they decide to invest in your company.
 They also assess the risk that your company will not be able to realize its potential.
 For that reason, they’ll want to verify the information you provide them during due diligence by looking at evidence and conducting financial analysis.
 This is the way they can ensure that they are making an informed investment decision.

 Investors will demand documents such as copies of contracts that confirm commitments from customers, test results that back up your claims to performance and market research.
-It is crucial that startups are prepared to share and produce all of these documents during due diligence.
+It is crucial that startups, or even remodeling contractors be prepared to share and produce all of these documents during due diligence.
 A data room like DocSend is a great tool to aid in organising, controlling access to, and secure all the sensitive documents an investor might require during due diligence.
 Smart permissions management permits you to restrict access to those who are required to view the relevant information.

 Investors are also interested in your intellectual property portfolio, which is a part of your due diligence checklist.
 It is therefore important to demonstrate that you own all of your IP assets, and also to share any agreements that may impact your income.